-1. This Directive seeks to ensure the proper functioning of the Internal Market particularly the free movement of information society services between the Member States.

-2. This Directive approximates, to the extent necessary for the achievement of the objective set out in paragraph 1, national regulations applicable to information society services; this concerns the Internal Market principle, the establishment of service providers, commercial communications, electronic contracts, the liability of intermediaries, codes of conduct, out of court dispute settlement systems, court actions and administrative co-operation between Member States.

-3. This Directive complements Community law applicable to information society services without prejudice to the existing level of public health and consumer protection established by Community instruments including those adopted for the functioning of the Internal Market.
+- 1. This Directive seeks to ensure the proper functioning of the internal market, particularly the free movement of Information Society services between the Member States. - 2.
+This Directive approximates, to the extent necessary for the achievement of the objective set out in paragraph 1, national provisions on Information Society services relating to the internal market arrangements, the establishment of service providers, commercial communications, electronic contracts, the liability of intermediaries, codes of conduct, out-of-court dispute settlements, court actions and cooperation between Member States. - 3.
+This Directive complements Community law applicable to Information Society services without prejudice to the existing level of protection for public health and consumer interests, as established by Community acts, including those adopted for the functioning of the Internal Market.